Best Wine Bars in Bend, OR

 Snacks: Charcuterie and chocolates.

-Va Piano Vineyards is the second tasting room on our list that offers Walla Walla wines, although it was the first of its kind to open in Bend.
-Located in the Old Mill District, it is only a ten minute walk from the Box Factory and is still very doable as part of a wine walk.
+Va Piano Vineyards is the second tasting room on the list that offers Walla Walla wines, although it was the first of its kind to open in Bend.
+Located in the Old Mill District, it is only a ten-minute walk from the Box Factory and is still very doable as part of a wine walk.
 If you haven’t been, the Old Mill District is worth a visit.
-Set along the Deschutes River with lots of green space, this mall/park/entertainment venue is a fun afternoon.
+Next to the Deschutes River with lots of green space, this mall/park/entertainment venue is a fun afternoon.
 Va Piano occupies some prime real estate there, with views of the Deschutes River from its grassy lawn.
 Enjoy a flight of fantastic examples of Walla Walla specialties: Cabernet, Syrah, and Merlot, while taking in the views.
-As a bonus, the tasting fee is waived with a bottle purchase of over $30.
+The tasting fee is waived with a bottle purchase of over $30.

 With love,